Make the most of those rainy days and treat the kids to some of the best indoor activities in Leeds.

 The Icing Workshop

-This is one of the best indoor activities in Leeds for both children and adults.
-The Icing Workshop offer two different cake packs which include everything you’ll need to create a cake to remember.
+The Icing Workshop offers two different cake packs which include everything you’ll need to create a wonderful cake.
 Their experts will help you to make something truly delicious, using buttercream and sugar paste icing, alongside coloured icing cubes, pearls and metallic balls, edible glitter, pens and ribbon.
-It’s £15 for a 4 inch cake or £22 for a 6 inch one – but everything’s included, from the icing to the cake box you’ll take it home in.
+It’s £17.50 for a 4-inch cake or £23.50 for a 6-inch one – but everything’s included, from the icing to the cake box you’ll take it home in.